Wii: 2004–2005: Announcements

-The console's name was formally announced as the Wii in April 2006, a month prior to E3 2006.
-Nintendo's spelling of "Wii" (with two lower-case "i" characters) was intended to represent both two people standing side by side, and the Wii Remote and its Nunchuk.
-In the company's announcement, they stated: "Wii sounds like 'we', which emphasizes that the console is for everyone.
+The console's official name, "Wii," was announced in April, a month ahead of E3 2006.
+The stylized spelling—with two lowercase "i"s—was designed to represent both two people standing side by side and the pairing of the Wii Remote and Nunchuk.
+In its announcement, Nintendo explained: "Wii sounds like 'we', which emphasizes that the console is for everyone.
 Wii can easily be remembered by people around the world, no matter what language they speak.
 No confusion."

-The name resulted in criticism and mockery.
-Forbes expressed a fear that the console would be seen as juvenile.
+The name drew widespread mockery and criticism.
+Forbes reported that Nintendo fans feared the name would perpetuate the perception that Nintendo made consoles primarily for children.
 BBC News reported the day after the name was announced that "a long list of puerile jokes, based on the name," had appeared on the Internet.
-Some video game developers and members of the press stated that they preferred "Revolution" over "Wii".
-Nintendo of America's Vice President of Corporate Affairs Perrin Kaplan defended the choice.
-President of Nintendo of America Reggie Fils-Aimé justified the new name over Revolution by saying that they wanted something short, distinctive, and easily pronounceable for all cultures.
+Some video game developers and journalists expressed a preference for the codename "Revolution."
+President of Nintendo of America Reggie Fils-Aimé defended the name, saying that the company chose the name over "Revolution" because they wanted something short, distinctive, and easily pronounceable in all cultures.

-The Wii was made available for a press demonstration at E3 2006.
-Planned launch titles were announced at a press conference alongside the unveiling.
-At the same conference, Nintendo confirmed its plans to release the console by the end of 2006.
+The Wii was made available for press demonstrations at E3 2006, where Nintendo also revealed several planned launch games.
+At the same event, the company reaffirmed its intention to release the console by the end of 2006.